Table of Contents

 Synthetic Dog Bones

-Synthetic dog bones, on the other hand, come in a variety of sizes, flavors, and materials.
-They don’t add any extra calories to your dog’s routine, but they provide the same chewing stimulation.
+On the other hand, synthetic dog bones come in a variety of sizes, flavors, and materials.
+They don’t add extra calories to your dog’s routine, but they provide the same chewing stimulation.

 On the flip side, these bones aren’t as strong as natural bones.
-So it’s possible for your dog to break or bite pieces off.
+So your dog can break or bite pieces off.
 The last thing you want is a foreign body from the chew toy.
 And, eventually, they WILL wear out.

 Dog Bones to Avoid